Degmacyte

 A degmacyte or bite cell is an abnormally shaped mature red blood cell with one or more semicircular portions removed from the cell margin, known as "bites".
 These "bites" result from the mechanical removal of denatured hemoglobin during splenic filtration as red cells attempt to migrate through endothelial slits from splenic cords into the splenic sinuses.
 Bite cells are known to be a result from processes of oxidative hemolysis, such as Glucose-6-phosphate dehydrogenase deficiency, in which uncontrolled oxidative stress causes hemoglobin to denature and form Heinz bodies.
 Bite cells can contain more than one "bite."
 The "bites" in degmacytes are smaller than the missing red blood cell fragments seen in schistocytes.

 Degmacytes usually appear smaller, denser, and more contracted than a normal red blood cell due to the bites.
 The appearance of the "bites" in red blood cells may vary in number, smoothness, and size.
 These cells can also exhibit other peripheral effects.

 Blister cell

-In blister cells, an outer rim of cytoplasm is maintained, and when this ruptures, the resulting bite cells have horn-like projections.
+In blister cells or hemighost cells, an outer rim of cytoplasm is maintained, and when this ruptures, the resulting bite cells have horn-like projections.
 Blister cells appear as red blood cells containing a peripherally located vacuole.